harshithdeva/SpendWise/README.md

 ### ✅ Modern, Responsive Dashboard
 Enjoy a visually appealing interface with glassmorphism-inspired cards, subtle backgrounds, and a consistent color scheme across all charts and panels.

-### 🔒 Secure Authentication
+### 🔐 Secure Authentication
 Robust login and registration system with secure password management.

+- Passwords are **hashed using Werkzeug's security module** before being stored in the database.
-Sessions automatically expire after 20 minutes of inactivity, with a user prompt before termination to ensure data safety.
+- Sessions automatically expire after **20 minutes of inactivity**, with a user prompt before termination to ensure data safety.

 ### 🛡️ CSRF Protection
 All forms and delete operations are secured using CSRF tokens.
 The app includes CSRF protection headers for AJAX requests to prevent cross-site request forgery attacks.